rakhacimano/creta-hero-section/README.md

 ## Check Online Website

-You can check this hero section <a href="https://rakhacimano.github.io/creta-hero-section">here</a>
+You can check this hero section <a href="https://rakhacimano.github.io/creta-hero-section">here</a>.
+You can see this website on your computer.
+Cause the responsive in mobile doesn't exist